 Dispute Resolution Concentration

 Students in the online Master of Legal Studies program may also hone their legal skills in arbitration and conflict mediation by selecting the dispute resolution concentration.
 As a growing number of legal cases are settled outside of the courtroom, a formal educational background in dispute resolution is an optimal choice for many legal professionals.
-The Straus Institute for Dispute Resolution at Pepperdine School of Law is ranked by U.S. News & World Report as the Number 1 law school for dispute resolution.
+The Straus Institute for Dispute Resolution at Pepperdine School of Law is ranked by U.S. News & World Report as the number one law school for dispute resolution.